TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Introduction

 The knight's move constraint is a relatively complex expression: a disjunction of conjunctions of reified arithmetic expressions, in which the absolute value of the difference between scaled adjacent {\tt tour} variables is compared with a constant.
 Typically this constraint will propagate poorly for two different reasons.
 Firstly, some solvers implement modulo and absolute value poorly.
 Secondly, the constraint as a whole will propagate poorly, as most solvers will wait until the value of one side of the disjunct is known before propagating the other.

 There are tradeoffs involved in choosing subproblems to tabulate.
-Tabulating just the expression \texttt{(|tour[i]\%n - tour[i+1]\%n| = 1)} may well reduce search, but tabulating the entirety of the expression between two adjacent \texttt{tour} variables in a single step will produce a table of a similar size (as only two variables are involved), while reducing search much more.
+Tabulating just the expression \code{(|tour[i]\%n - tour[i+1]\%n| = 1)} may well reduce search, but tabulating the entirety of the expression between two adjacent \code{tour} variables in a single step will produce a table of a similar size (as only two variables are involved), while reducing search much more.
 We could consider tabulating multiple adjacent moves as a single table --- while this may reduce search further, the resulting tables would grow rapidly as a function of the number of variables involved.
 As we will see, the tabulation opportunities present in this na{\"i}ve model can be identified and exploited automatically by the methods presented in this paper.
-Solver performance is improved by tens or hundreds of times (depending on the solver type) completely automatically, without the need to apply constraint modelling expertise.